Is Rice Water Good for Plants? 4 Things To Know

 • Mode of preparation of rice water

 Even if you prepare rice water the same way from the same rice variety, there will still be inconsistencies in the nutritional content of the liquid.
-Nevertheless, several rice varieties have varying levels of the following essential plant nutrients:

 • Nitrogen